khaledpage/profile/documentation/FEATURES_AS_STORYS.md

 ## feature: the User Education - How to Edit Articles in Real Time, should have dont show again option, and it only displayed once per user session, and only in admin role

+## feature: the article editing button and deletion confirmation should also seen when open the article like in http://localhost:3001/articles/nextjs-vs-react